zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic02.md

 ### MIXED-1
-The zone is delegated to four NS, of which ns1 responds correctly, ns2 does not respond, ns3 resturns SERVFAIL and ns4 is not authoritative.
+The zone is delegated to four NS, of which ns1 responds correctly, ns2 does not respond, ns3 returns SERVFAIL and ns4 is not authoritative.

 * Zone: mixed-1.basic02.xa
   * The zone is set-up as default, but with four NS (ns1-4).
   * ns1 gives correct response.
   * ns2 does not respond.
-  * ns3 return SERVFAIL on all queries.
+  * ns3 returns SERVFAIL on all queries.
-  * ns4 return all responses with AA flag unset.
+  * ns4 returns all responses with AA flag unset.

 ### NO-DELEGATION
 There is no delegation for the zone.